 Glucosamine and chondroitin are often taken together in a combination supplement for joint health, and the two substances play similar, vital roles in joint maintenance.
 Some experts say chondroitin may not be absorbed as efficiently by the body as glucosamine because chondroitin molecules are larger than glucosamine.6 While glucosamine is absorbed at 90-98% by the body, chondroitin is only absorbed at a rate of up to 13%, meaning less of it may reach cartilage cells.5

-When combined with glucosamine, chondroitin is often supplemented at 400 mg, 2 to 3 times per day.2 When taken alone, some studies have used 1,200 to 1,800 mg of chondroitin once per day or divided that daily amount into 2 to 3 doses, but since the ideal dosage is unknown always follow the directions on your product label.5
+When combined with glucosamine, chondroitin is often supplemented at 400 mg, two to three times per day.2 When taken alone, some studies have used 1,200 to 1,800 mg of chondroitin once per day or divided that daily amount into two to three doses, but since the ideal dosage is unknown, always follow the directions on your product label.5

 How Does Chondroitin Support Joints?

 Like glucosamine, chondroitin is a building block of cartilage.
-Chondroitin is a water loving molecule, and therefore helps draw fluid into the joint, supporting the cushioning qualities of cartilage.
-A clinical study of 800 mg of chondroitin sulfate per day found a significant reduction in cartilage loss with supplementation.8
+Chondroitin is a water-loving molecule, and therefore helps draw fluid into the joints, supporting the cushioning qualities of cartilage.
+A clinical study of 800 mg daily of chondroitin sulfate supplementation found a significant reduction in cartilage loss.8

 Chondroitin Supplements to Try

 Give your joints the nutritional tools to keep them functioning smoothly with Swanson Chondroitin Sulfate.
 A constituent of the cartilage that cushions each joint, chondroitin sulfate is one of the world's most popular supplemental nutrients for joint health maintenance.